TYPO3BestPractices/tea/Documentation/Running.rst

     ./Build/Scripts/runTests.sh -s composer check:php:lint

-It is not necessary to executing the tests only with the composer scripts.
-You can also use the `runTests.sh`.
 This makes your life easier because you don't have to worry about local dependencies.

 .. note::